CNR-LKE/OntoCorefIT/README.md

 - addressing language-specific linguistic phenomena;
 - accounting for the characteristics of an inflectional and morphologically rich language such as Italian.

-The methodology underlying the construction of the resource is described in detail in **Minutolo et al. (2022)**.

 The resulting dataset was also used to train and evaluate neural coreference resolution models.
 In particular, **Guarasci et al. (2021)** investigated an end-to-end neural architecture integrating the ELECTRA language model and trained on OntoCorefIT, providing a baseline for further research on neural coreference resolution in Italian.

 ## Research Context